 You can draw shapes, such as rectangles, ellipses and paths.
 You can also add text and images to the document.

 You can draw rectangles with the Rectangle tool.
 To draw squares, hold down the Shift key.
-To create centered at the pressed point, hold down the Option key.
+To center at the pressed point, hold down the Option key.

 You can draw ellipses with the Ellipse tool.
 To draw circles, hold down the Shift key.
-To create centered at the pressed point, hold down the Option key.
+To center at the pressed point, hold down the Option key.

 You can draw paths with the Line, Pencil or Pen tool.